Virginia got rid of the popcorn on every ceiling in her house— about 2000 square feet of ceilings—with this plaster

-6. Colors: If you use something other than white on the ceiling, you will need to use a lot of paint to cover it.
+6. A Note About Colors: If you use something other than white on the ceiling, you will need to use a lot of paint to cover it.
 I've used white, beige, and light mustard yellow.
 These all look great, but I would probably stick to a white if possible.

 Using this method is probably one of the cheapest ways to get rid of popcorn.
 The plaster knives, trays, and plastic covers cost less than $30 and lasted me throughout the project.
 I did throw the plaster tray away when I finished (in celebration!) but I still have the knife.
 Of course, you will also need a good stepladder.
 Mine got covered with compound during the project, but it still works just fine.

 Your primary cost is the joint compound.
 The amount you use depends on how thick you apply it, but one 8’ by 10’ room uses about four to five 3.5 gallon boxes.
 I bought lightweight, which is a little bit more expensive, but still under $10 a box.
 That makes the entire project cost under $40-50 for a bedroom.
 I didn't keep track of all my costs, but I would estimate that I did the 2000 square feet of ceilings in our home for about $300.
 Truthfully, the biggest cost in this project is time and effort.

 How Long Does This Project Take?